apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

 ## Fluid table ##

 Next, we define the fluid properties, required for LBM simulations.
-As mentioned in previous session, they can be defined either in physical or in lattice units.
+As mentioned in the previous session, they can be defined either in physical or in lattice units.
 When defining in physical units, **do not forget** to define `physics` table.
 The properties to be defined in the fluid table depends on the type of equations being solved.